V-Dem Publishes Democracy Report, Finds Autocratization – and Resistance – Surging

-The collaborative project is led by four principal investigators: Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of the University of Texas at Austin, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Svend-Erik Skanning of Aarhus University, Denmark.
-The Kellogg Institute serves as the project’s institutional home in the US, and the Varieties of Democracy Institute at the University of Gothenburg in Sweden is its home in Europe.
+V-Dem is a collaborative project led by four principal investigators: Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of the University of Texas at Austin, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Svend-Erik Skanning of Aarhus University, Denmark.
 In addition to its PIs, the V-Dem team includes 12 researchers at 11 universities in the US, Europe, and Latin America; 31 Regional Managers all over the world; and more than 2000 country experts.

 Data collection began in 2011 and now covers 173 countries, including colonies, from 1900 through 2012 or 2014.
 The goal is to update all countries every year or two when long-term funding is secured.
 In 2016, V-Dem has begun extending its data collection back to 1800.
 Quality control is critical to the success of V-Dem.
 During 2015, the team cleaned and aggregated the data and crosschecked it with lateral coding to ensure accuracy within and across countries.
 All the data was made public on January 4, 2016, and it is updated annually.